By: Sophia Speroff, MPH, RD

 4. Less meat, more plants.

 Make your money last a little longer by loading up with less expensive items such as filling greens and veggies, good fats (avocados and nuts) and high fiber carbs (quinoa and lentils).
 High quality meat is not cheap, especially when you are trying to feed a large family.
 Plan on at least half of your plate at every meal being plant-based, this is good for your health and your wallet.
-Consider trying non-meat sources of protein or participating in Meatless Monday to help keep you on budget.
-You can also check out our Where’s the Beef? series for more delicious and nutritious meatless recipes.
+Consider trying non-meat sources of protein or taking part in Meatless Monday to help keep you on budget.
+You can also check out Where is the Beef? series for more delicious and nutritious meatless recipes.

 5. Plan.
 Plan.
 Plan.

 As it is in life, so it is with healthy eating.
 If you fail to plan, plan to fail.
-Meal planning is by far one of the most underutilized, but highly important, tools in your arsenal for staying healthy and on budget.
+Meal planning is by far one of the most underutilized, but incredibly important tools in your toolbox for staying healthy and on budget.
 Set aside time to plan out your meals and snacks for the week and make a grocery list based on that plan.
 Look for sales and deals to help decide on ingredients and choose meals where you can repurpose the leftovers.
-Buying chicken, whole grain wraps, brown rice and veggies can give you a stir fry, salad, veggie wrap, chicken and rice bowl and whatever other combination you can come up with.
-Taking the extra steps to plan will help you stay healthy and will keep you from buying things you don’t need.
+Buying chicken, whole grain wraps, brown rice and veggies can give you stir fry, salad, veggie wrap, chicken and rice bowl and whatever other combination you enjoy.
+Taking the extra steps to plan will help you stay healthy and will keep you from buying things you do not need.